top of page

 Power Driver (Impact wrench)

-costly, however, require a longer operating period to achieve an
+and less costly, however, require a longer operating period

-adequate binder tension, the connection to the HEX extension
+to achieve an adequate tension, the connection to the

-bar is not as robust as the square on the 3/8 wrenches, the battery
+HEX extension bar is not as robust as the square on the

 A 3/8 in. impact wrenches appear to be the ideal